19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Die Rolling Mechanics/Reroll Tokens.md

 # Reroll Tokens (Luck)

-Reroll Tokens are way to represent that the PCs are the main characters of the story and they are inherently lucky.
+Reroll Tokens are a way to represent that the PCs are the main characters of the story and they are inherently lucky.

 ## Gaining Reroll Tokens